MelindaZhang2020/CI-MS4-Kumite-Dojo/README.md

 #### ***Product Detail***

-- In addtion of the information the products page gives to the user, the product detail page gives the user a brife discription about the product.
+- In addtion of the information the products page gives to the user, the product detail page gives the user a brief discription about the product.

 - There are also more images displayed if there are any.